andreast6/SDS_Distillation_AMP/Readme.md

 ---

+## Advanced Usage Guide
+The AMP enables three main categories of customizations: custom input data, custom model choice, and custom LLM-as-a-judge evaluation
+1. Custom input data: To modify the input data with your own custom data you need to update the input files used in Step1 (such as ClouderaComments.json).
+The data need to follow the format exported by [SDS](https://github.com/cloudera/CAI_AMP_Synthetic_Data_Studio).
+The format also expects data quality evaluation scores to be used for filtering as exported by SDS.
+Note that if you need to update the prompts, we need to update the CommentText and PreppendClouderaQuestions variables to reflect the new prompts.
+2. Custom model choice: To use your own model for finetuning, you need to download the model in step0 and set the ModelFT variable to the new model (step2 and step3).
+Note that the second cell and the Config/Config.py provides variables finetuning parameters to choose from, for example, the learning rate etc. Finally, here we can modify the target output path by setting the TargetDir variable.
+3. Custom LLM-as-a-judge evaluation: To select your own LLM-as-a-judge, you need to download the model in step0 and set the variable EvalLLM in step3.
+In addition, you can load a new evaluation set by replacing the files evaluation files (such as Data/CustomerComments_Evaluation_Clean.json).
+If you need to ignore the first lines of the finetuned LLM or the base LLM you can use the variables: StartLineFT=1, StartLineBase=1 to ignore 1 line for example.
+Finally, you can modify the LLM-as-a-judge instructions by changing cells 18 and 19.
+---

 ## Expected Outputs
 - **Step 2**: A fine-tuned model saved to `./tmp/merged_*`.
 - **Step 3**: Evaluation metrics (win rate, tie percentage) printed in the notebook.